Optimal shrinkage-based portfolio selection in high dimensions: Simulation and empirical studies

 \subsection{Empirical study}

-The data used in this study covers daily returns on 395 S\&P500 constituents available for the whole period from 01.01.2000 till 23.03.2018.
-The investor allocates his wealth to the constituents with $c=0.2$, 0.5, 0.8 and 2.0 with daily reallocation.
-For simplicity we neglect the transaction costs in the below discussion.
-We address in this empirical study several points.
+The data used in this study cover daily returns on 395 S\&P500 constituents available for the whole period from 01.01.2000 till 23.03.2018.
+The investor allocates his/her wealth to the constituents with daily reallocation.
+We address several issues in this empirical study.
 First, we wish to verify the robustness of the established theoretical results for empirical data.
-Thus our aim is go beyond the common practice of considering a single portfolio, but to generate a large set of different portfolios from the universe of the S\&P 500 constituents.
+Thus our aim is to go beyond the common practice of considering a single portfolio, but to generate a large set of different portfolios from the universe of the S\&P 500 constituents.
 Second, we assess the economic performance of the dynamic portfolio strategies stemming from the generalized shrinkage estimator for portfolio weights.
 Thus we consider several popular performance measures and test the significance in the differences between the alternative strategies.
 Third, the choice of the target portfolio can clearly have a substantial impact on the empirical results.
 For this reason, we consider several popular choices of the target.
 Finally, we wish to assess the dynamics of the estimated shrinkage intensities and relate their behavior to the market conditions.
-Next we provide details on the setup of the empirical study.
+Next, we provide details on the setup of the empirical study.

 To address the applicability of the suggested estimator in high dimensions we set $p=300$ which is larger than a typical portfolio size in the literature.
-For each parameter constellation we draw 1000 random assets from the available constituents of the S\&P500 index.
+For each parameter constellation we draw randomly 1000 sets of assets from the available constituents of the S\&P500 index.
 This guarantees a robust assessment of the empirical results.
-For every set of the assets we build portfolios on each of the last 200 trading days and compute the corresponding realized returns.
-Afterwards we compute the certainty equivalent (CE), Sharpe ratio (SR), Value-at-Risk (VaR) and Expected shortfall (ES) as performance measures for each path of returns and every random portfolio.
+For every set of the assets we build portfolios on each of the last 1000 trading days and compute the corresponding realized returns.
+Afterwards, we compute the certainty equivalent (CE), Sharpe ratio (SR), Value-at-Risk (VaR) and Expected shortfall (ES) as performance measures for each path of returns and every random portfolio.
 To avoid potentially skewed inferences due to outliers or asymmetries we report the 10\%-trimmed means and the medians of the CE and SR over the 1000 random portfolios.
-The VaR and ES are computed as empirical quantiles at $95\%$ and $99\%$ levels and are averaged over the portfolios either.
+The VaR and ES are computed as lower empirical quantiles at $5\%$ and $1\%$ significance levels and are averaged over the portfolios either.
+For simplicity we neglect the transaction costs in the below discussion.